Is The ‘All-White Home’ Out of Style for 2026?

-Ahhhh, the million-dollar question – literally, for those who’ve covered their home inside and out, head to toe in WHITE.
 Is white still in style as a paint color and interior finish?
-Are people still doing white cabinets, countertops, walls and exteriors?
-Are people still covering their ENTIRE HOMES IN WHITE?
+Are people still doing white cabinets, countertops, walls, and exteriors?
+Are people still covering their ENTIRE HOMES IN LAYER UPON LAYER OF GLORIOUS WHITE?

-White paint colors became HUGELY popular in the previous three to five years with the modern farmhouse trends.
-What started out as a penchant for shiplap feature walls and board and batten accents morphed into an ALL-ENCOMPASSING passion for everything WHITE!
+The Modern Farmhouse trend made white paint colors hugely popular in the previous five years.
+What started as a penchant for shiplap feature walls and board-and-batten accents morphed into an ALL-ENCOMPASSING passion for everything white!

-Please note, this blog post isn’t about telling you NOT to do something based on TRENDS, not all of us are trend-followers (I’m somewhere in the middle, personally).
-This blog post is about offering ADVICE to those who are worried that a particular trend, style or finish could limit the future potential of their home; either style-wise or as it relates to RESALE.
+Please note that this blog post isn’t about telling you NOT to do something based on trends; not all of us are trend followers (I’m somewhere in the middle, personally).
+This blog post offers advice to those worried that a particular trend, style, or finish could limit the future potential of their home, either in terms of style or RESALE.
 Cool beans?

 The Ultimate Guide to White Paint Colors